Hyperventilation means Too Much Breathing.

 Traumatic experiences are stored as sub-conscious memories, by holding one’s breath or “getting the air knocked out of you”.

-If you get interrupted in the middle of a Hyperventilation and don’t get to complete your release of your sub-conscious trauma, you get stuck with your trauma being half uncovered, but without processing your fear memory.
-This is painful and takes time to fully suppress again.
+If you get interrupted in the middle of a “Hyperventilation” and don’t get to complete your release of your sub-conscious trauma, you get stuck with your trauma being half uncovered, but without releasing your memory, so you will have to spend more time to build up trust to fully uncover it again.

 Too Much Exhaling

-Sometimes Hyperventilation can become a forced exhale – a pushing the exhale out more and longer than you inhale.
+Sometimes Hyperventilation comes from a forced exhale – a pushing the exhale out more and longer than you inhale.

 This can cause a lack of CO2.
 The body needs a certain amount of CO2, so if there is a lack of CO2, the body will self-correct and stop your intensified exhale.